impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

   <img src="/assets/images/screenshot-17mar23-906am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-Sure enough, I see the expected error message from [this line of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L38), but not the output of the `echo` statement I added.
+Sure enough, I see the expected error message from [this line of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L38){:target="_blank" rel="noopener"}, but not the output of the `echo` statement I added.

 Note that I ran `ls -la` to verify that no version file named `foo` was created.